 Fu Lu Shou Placement

-When making appearances as a threesome, Fu Lu Shou like to stand in this specific order left to right.
+When making appearances as a threesome, Fu Lu and Shou like to stand in this specific order left to right.
 Their rider constitutes principles of feng shui, dictating rules for their placement that will see them perform in your favour:

 - Fu Lu Shou statues should be positioned in a place of prominence and high energy, where they can bring unity and good fortune to all.